Steve Kinney

 Add a Nightly Verification Workflow: Solution

 The nightly workflow is where the slow checks live.
-Everything in this file was deliberately excluded from the pull-request loop because it’s either too slow, too broad, or too dependent on external state to run on every push.
-That doesn’t make it less important—it makes it important on a different cadence.
+Everything in this file was deliberately excluded from the pull-request loop because it’s too slow, too broad, or too drift-prone to run on every push.
+That does not make it optional.
+It just means it belongs on a different cadence.

 .github/workflows/nightly.yml